geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/coding-standards.md

 ```

 :::warning Caveats and gotchas
-This design pattern is "fresh off the presses", which has the following implications:
+This design pattern is "fresh off the presses", which reveals a few issues:

 1. Batched writes are limited to 500 operations.
 Our current database organization will result in exceeding that limit for gardens of reasonable size (i.e. hundreds of plantings).
 This means we really need to reorganize the database to use subcollections.
 Then, for example, deleting a garden will delete all of its associated plantings in one batch operation.
 2. Collection classes shouldn't access the database methods at all.
 We should remove those methods.
-3. For uniformity, get rid of the getAll() methods from collection classes.
-Just access the list of domain entities directly.
-4. ObservationDatabase: consider using the .fromJson() method.
-5. Remove database fields from collection classes.
+3. Remove database fields from collection classes.
 We should access databases using Riverpod provider variables.
-6. Database methods should return Futures, and not implement then() or catchError() clauses.
+4. Database methods should return Futures, and not implement then() or catchError() clauses.
-7. WithGarden now provides access to Observations, Tasks, and Outcomes.
+5. WithGarden now provides access to Observations, Tasks, and Outcomes.
 The "extended" WithGarden widgets might no longer be necessary.

-8. The Garden Delete UI needs fixing.
-The showDialog() method interacts poorly with the controller design pattern.
-This must be reimplemented as a standard page, not a popup dialog.
+There are a set of issues labeled "Technical Debt" that divide up the work of implementing this design pattern into discrete chunks of work.
 :::
 ## Don't write media-adaptive code